Manage data /Connect /

 5. Select Add data layer.

 At this point, Netlify will create an empty data layer for your team with the provided name and description.
-The next step is to connect data sources.
+The next step is to add data sources.

 The second step in the data layer configuration flow is to add one or more data sources to your data layer.
 We recommend that you add at least one data source now, but you will have the option to add more after you complete this flow.